jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-4-planning-plus-black-box-spec-part-a-notes-cycle-3-redo-system-objects-and-assignment-part-a.md

 ### Rough Plan

 Black boxing has a lot to do with assignment and system aspects.
-The black boxing notations need to match with the assignment notation and the system objects notation, so you have to make the notation in the Assignment articles and in the System Objects articles ok.
+The black boxing notations need to match with the assignment notation and the system objects notation, so you might make the notation in the Assignment articles and in the System Objects articles ok.

 - Update Assignment Articles
     - Get the notation straight